laravel/docs/upgrade.md

 Update your `laravel/framework` dependency to `^7.0` in your `composer.json` file.
 In addition, update your `nunomaduro/collision` dependency to `^4.1`.

-Finally, examine any other 3rd party packages consumed by your application and verify you are using the proper version for Laravel 7 support.
+Finally, examine any other third-party packages consumed by your application and verify you are using the proper version for Laravel 7 support.

 <a name="symfony-5-related-upgrades"></a>
 ### Symfony 5 Related Upgrades